 Wood pellets are sold in 20-pound bags and prices range from $15 to $25 per bag.
 Costs generally vary based on wood type.
 A 20-pound bag of wood pellets will allow about 20-hours of cooking time.
 Overall, pellet grilling averages $1 to $3 per grill session plus the costs of electricity.

 Ultimately, flavor is one of the greatest advantages of the pellet grill.
 The simplicity of use and hardwood fuel makes it easy for even the most novice grilling enthusiast to produce well-cooked food with the smoky flavor everyone loves.

 Tip: Some grills are equipped with Bluetooth and Wi-Fi capabilities.
 These smart grills connect to an app making it easy to monitor temperatures and cook times.

 In terms of initial cost, gas grills currently have a significant advantage over pellet grills.
 Gas grills are less expensive than pellet grills, and the range of gas grills ensure that just about any budget can find a gas grill that will fit.
 However, as pellet grills become more common in the market, prices can be expected to drop.

-Pellet grills take slightly longer to reach their set temperature than a gas grill; however, pellet grills have the distinct advantage of being able to maintain temperature more easily, and therefore will produce more consistent results.
+Pellet smokers take slightly longer to reach their set temperature than a gas grill; however, pellet grills have the distinct advantage of being able to maintain temperature more easily, and therefore will produce more consistent results.